Environmental rights are central to Albertans’ quality of life,

 environmental justice and better decision making.

-With your support, we will develop environmental rights that will serve Alberta today and well into the future.
+With your support, we will develop environmental rights that will serve Alberta, its people and its environment today and well into the future.

-Alberta is no stranger to environmental rights.
+Alberta is no stranger to exploring the need for rights concerning the environment.
 An Environmental Bill of Rights was introduced as far back as 1978 (and 1979) and again in 1990 (and 1992).
-While these Bills were not passed, Alberta has integrated some environmental rights into other statutes, such as the Environmental Protection and Enhancement Act, the Water Act and the Responsible Energy Development Act but more recognition of environmental rights is required in our laws.
+While these Bills were not passed, Alberta has integrated some rights into other statutes, such as the Environmental Protection and Enhancement Act, the Water Act and the Responsible Energy Development Act but more recognition of environmental rights is required in our laws.

-Several aspects of Alberta’s laws require an environmental rights makeover.
+Several aspects of Alberta’s laws require a makeover.
 Alberta needs:

 - Expansion of public/ Albertans’ rights to participate in decisions about laws, regulations, policies and authorizations,